 Property owners are highly encouraged to require their vendors to meet reasonable levels of security before establishing any partnership.
 These requirements should be reflected into their assessment criteria for suppliers to prevent a loophole for data breach.

-At Switch Automation, we democratise the data science process and reduce the skills barrier to enable broader participation.
+At Switch Automation, we democratize the data science process and reduce the skills barrier to enable broader participation.
 We empower companies to execute with optimal data interpretability and accuracy across portfolios and buildings.
-Get connected with our specialists today.